 Support Deep Look on Patreon!! https://www.patreon.com/deeplook

 DEEP LOOK is a ultra-HD (4K) short video series created by KQED San Francisco and presented by PBS Digital Studios.
 See the unseen at the very edge of our visible world.
-Get a new perspective on our place in the universe.
+Get a new perspective on our place in the universe and meet extraordinary new friends.
 Explore big scientific mysteries by going incredibly small.

 * NEW VIDEOS EVERY OTHER TUESDAY! *

 Summer means vacation time, and nothing says, Welcome to paradise! quite like a palm tree.
 Though its home to only one native species, California has nonetheless adopted the palm as a quintessential icon.

 But a new snake in Californias palm tree-lined garden may soon put all that to the test.
 Dozens of palms in San Diegos Sweetwater Summit Regional Park, about 10 miles from the Mexican border, are looking more like sad, upside-down umbrellas than the usual bursts of botanical joy.

 The offender is the South American palm weevil, a recent arrival to the U.S. thats long been widespread in the tropics.
 Large, black, shiny, and possessed of an impressive proboscis (nose), the weevil prefers the king of palms, the Canary Island date palm, also known as the pineapple palm for the distinctive way its typically pruned.